osscameroon/js-generator/README.md

 Do not hesitate to open an issue on this repository and/or create a pull request (PR).
 In order to create a PR, just fork first.

+**[We started from the bottom 4 years ago](https://github.com/opensourcecameroon/jsGenerator), now we are here, we believe we will continue moving forward together 😊.**

 Thanks for your commitment, we really appreciate!
 Happy Coding! 😊🎉💯